Home

 Kris Cutleries Roman Gladius Review

 Reports and reviews on Kris Cutlery swords tend to be rather mixed.
-Many people swear by them (one forum in particular is very one sided in its appraisals), but as you’ll read in here on our sister site Sword Manufacturers Guide – the reports are not always rosy...
+Many people swear by them (one forum in particular is very one sided in its appraisals), but as you’'ll read on our page on Kris Cutlery –the reports are not always rosy...

 But there is no arguing with the evidence that the Gladius reviewed below is both attractive and very (very) durable...